thedumbtechguy/Fluxxan/README.md

         ...
     }
 ```

-##Introduction
+## Introduction
  I won't attempt to teach you the concepts of Flux.
 There are enough articles on the internet for that.
-Facebook has a great [introduction to flux here](https://facebook.github.io/flux/docs/overview.html) to get you started.
+Facebook has a great [introduction to flux](https://facebook.github.io/flux/docs/overview.html) to get you started.
  I will instead focus on showing you how to achieve Flux using Fluxxan.
 In this introduction tutorial, I will walk you through building the sample Todo app included in the source.

 Fluxxan is composed of the